FedeMITIC/MultisensoryInteractiveSystems/README.md

 Researchers' PC is connected directly to the circuit; runs Pure Data and the Arduino IDE to monitor the experiment, along with tools to record and evaluate the performance.
 Users' PC displays the GUI, created by Processing; it is connected to the same network of the Researchers' PC.

+## Resources

+Connection between Pure Data and Arduino realized using the Firmata Firmware and Pduino (@see https://museumexp.wordpress.com/2013/04/23/connecting-arduino-to-pd-pure-data)
+Connection between Pure Data and Processing realized using oscP5 and netP5